 Best Cheap Cell Phone Plans

 If you’re interested in saving money on your cell phone bill, I have some good news for you.
-There are now numerous options for getting cheap cell phone plans on the market right now.
+There are a lot of cheap cell phone plans on the market right now.

 It used to be normal to spend $100 or more every month for each line on your cell phone plan.
 That’s just crazy.
 Major carriers like AT&T, T-Mobile, and Verizon bank on their customers getting hooked into expensive long-term contracts.

-Here are the 11 cheapest cell phone plans you can get today:
+Here are the 15 best cheapest cell phone plans you can get today:

 - 🏆 Total Wireless